 Identity Theft Protection

-The elderly are a primary target for identity thieves and scammers for a number of reasons.
-For starters, many seniors aren’t as tech savvy as younger generations, making them vulnerable to online predators in particular.
-However, seniors also tend to be more trusting which also makes them more likely to fall for door-to-door and phone scams such as credit card fraud, robotic voice recording callers, prize schemes, health care scams, charity scams and other scenarios.
+Older adults are a primary target for identity thieves and scammers for a number of reasons.
+For starters, some seniors aren’t as tech-savvy as younger generations, making them vulnerable to online predators in particular.
+However, seniors also tend to be more trusting which also makes them more likely to fall for door-to-door and phone scams such as credit card fraud, robotic voice recording callers, prize schemes, health care scams, charity scams, and other scenarios.
 It is amazing how little personal information it takes to open credit accounts, obtain payday loans, and commit other acts of fraud.

 Fortunately, there are a number of reputable identity theft protection companies that can help seniors and their families enjoy greater peace of mind concerning ID compromises.
 Identity theft protection services can keep tabs on everything from financial accounts and credit scores to social media hacks and even the dark web—all for a small monthly monitoring fee.
 This helps stop ID invasions and helps victims take fast action to reduce any damage done.
 In fact, most of these companies offer guaranteed protection and are backed with insurance coverage is slip-ups occur.